rananna/back-to-the-future-timecircuits/docs/user-guide/home-assistant.md

 ---

+### **New in Blueprints: Flexible Audio Output**
+All blueprints that support streaming audio from Home Assistant now include an **`Audio Output`** selector.
+This powerful feature allows you to route the sound to any `media_player` in your home, not just the Time Circuits clock's built-in speaker.

+*   **How it works:**
+    *   If you leave the `Audio Output` selector blank, audio will play on the Time Circuits device by default.
+    *   If you select a different speaker (e.g., a Google Home or Sonos), the sound will play there instead.

+*   **Example Use Case**: Run a countdown on the Time Circuits display, but have the final "LIFTOFF!" sound play on a loud speaker in your living room for maximum effect.

+---

 ## 🎮 Core Entities & Controls

 The integration creates a device with a rich set of entities.
 You can use these in your own automations if you prefer not to use the blueprints.